rodjek/rspec-puppet/README.md

 #### Specifying trusted external data

-When testing with Puppet >= 6.14, the trusted facts hash will have an additional `external` key for trusted external data.
+The trusted facts hash will have an `external` key for trusted external data.

 By default, the test environment contains no trusted external data (as usually obtained from trusted external commands and found in the `external` key).
 If you need to test against specific